This is a post in a series called Decoding Dedalus where I take a passage of Ulysses and break it down line by line.

 “Guido” is Guido Cavalcanti, poet, friend of Dante Aligheri, and character in the 14th century literary work The Decameron.
 In the story, Cavalcanti, a noted atheist, is walking from the church Orsanmichele through a graveyard when he is accosted by a group of courtiers who ask him, “When you have proved that there is no God, what will you have accomplished?”
 Cavalcanti deftly replies, “Gentlemen, you may say anything you wish to me in your own home.”
 Then, placing his hand on a tomb, he vaults away, leaving the courtiers waiting for the burn unit to show up.
 Get it?
 The graveyard is their home.
 BUUUURN!

 At its heart, this is a story of someone who thought of the exact right thing to say to put his detractors in their place.
 Don’t we all wish we could be so clever?
 Stephen imagines his mockers to be like Cavalcanti’s – at home only in a graveyard.
 Their idle mockery and lack of intellect renders them no better than a mouldering corpse.
 This story calls to mind the boys teasing Stephen on the seashore in Portrait, as well.
 Stephen knows his own intellectual gifts and imagines himself in this clever wit’s shoes.
-He stops short at, “House of …” The next word should be “death,” but Stephen, grieving as he is, can’t bring him to think the word.
+He stops short at, “House of …” The next word should be “death,” but Stephen, grieving as he is, can’t bring him to think that word.

 We don’t want any of your medieval abstrusiosities.